eou-it/SSB9-plugins-banner-restful-api-support/README.md

 The Banner ServiceBase has no provision for receiving request parameters (only the entity content).
 To work around this restriction, the service adapter places the request params in the ThreadLocal net.hedtech.banner.restfulapi.RestfulApiRequestParams.
 This can be used to obtain the request parameters as needed in the service; for example, to handle nested resources.

-##Enabling Basic Authentication Entry Point
+##Enabling Basic Authentication Entry Point and Access Denied Handler
-This plugin contains an implementation of the Basic Authentication Entry Point that correctly returns a json or xml response to authentication failures (instead of html.)
+This plugin contains an implementation of the Basic Authentication Entry Point and Access Denied Handler that correctly returns a json or xml response to authentication failures (instead of html.)

 To enable it, add

     useRestApiAuthenticationEntryPoint = true

-to Config.groovy, and define the bean in your resources.groovy, e.g.:
+to Config.groovy, and define the beans in your resources.groovy, e.g.:

     restApiAuthenticationEntryPoint(RestApiAuthenticationEntryPoint) {
         realmName = 'Banner REST API Realm'
     }

+    restApiAccessDeniedHandler(RestApiAccessDeniedHandler)

 ##Additional Configuration for REST